avvstancamarcello/ethers_v6_polygon_issue_testcase/README.md

 Any insights or guidance on how to correctly perform `provider.call()` or contract view function calls on Polygon with `ethers.js` v6 without triggering this ENS-related error pathway would be greatly appreciated.

+## Evolution of Observed Errors

+**Important Notes on Error Context:**

+It's crucial to distinguish between the error scenarios observed:

+1.  **Initial Error with `hre.ethers` (Hardhat's Ethers Wrapper):**
+    The `NotImplementedError: Method 'HardhatEthersProvider.resolveName'` error originally occurred when using scripts that relied on Hardhat's default ethers integration (e.g., `hre.ethers.getSigners()`, `hre.ethers.getContractFactory()`).
+This happened when attempting to call contract view functions like `pricesInWei()` (in the `mintNFT.cjs` script) or `name()` (in early versions of `testConnection.cjs` that used `hre.ethers`).

+2.  **Errors with Direct `ethers.JsonRpcProvider` and `ethers.Wallet/Contract` (`testConnection.cjs` - Modified Versions):**
+    The scripts named `testConnection.cjs` were subsequently modified to bypass `hre.ethers` and use `new ethers.JsonRpcProvider()` and `new ethers.Wallet()` (or `new ethers.Contract()`) directly.
+    * When an experimental hack was applied to this direct-ethers script (overriding `provider.getResolver` to return `null`), the error changed to `UNCONFIGURED_NAME (value="0x6a...")`.
+    * When the `testConnection.cjs` script (or `testEthersDirect.js`) was run using direct `provider.call()` (without the `getResolver` hack), the error observed was `could not decode result data (value="0x", info={ "method": "resolver", "signature": "resolver(bytes32)" }, code=BAD_DATA)`.

+It's important that any stack traces provided in this issue report are correctly attributed to the specific script version and interaction method (direct ethers.js vs. Hardhat's ethers wrapper) that produced them.
+The primary focus of this repository is now the `BAD_DATA` error occurring with direct `provider.call()` in `testEthersDirect.js`.

+**Regarding the placeholder `// ... (rest of stack trace for this specific error) ...`:**
+Please ensure this is replaced with the full, relevant stack trace for the `NotImplementedError` if you are including a section detailing that specific error scenario from the Hardhat-wrapped ethers interaction.
+This helps show that the problem isn't just a single error message but a persistent issue manifesting in different ways depending on the level of abstraction used with ethers.js.
+This helps show that the problem isn't just a single error message but a persistent issue manifesting in different ways depending on the level of abstraction used with ethers.js.